-In our latest PPC Town Hall, Google explained to us everything about Value-Based Bidding: how it works, best practices to follow, and common pitfalls to avoid.
+On our video podcast, PPC Town Hall, Google explained to us everything about Value-Based Bidding: how it works, best practices to follow, and common pitfalls to avoid.

 Bidding to value happens when you tell Google things that Smart Bidding can’t measure, such as:

 - How much a customer is worth to your business, revenue stream, and profitability